Jacksepticeye: Criticism of YouTube

-Views on the video game industry
+Criticism of the video game industry

-McLoughlin has argued that video game culture should become more inclusive, and that controversies with companies like Activision Blizzard and the use of so-called "gamer words" on Twitch indicated a toxic "chad energy" in the video game industry and culture.
+McLoughlin has stated the belief that video game culture should become more inclusive.
+He has argued that controversies with companies like Activision Blizzard and the use of slurs or "gamer words" on Twitch indicated a toxic "chad energy" in the video game industry and culture.
 Linking these problems to broader issues, he said "I hope whatever culture we're shifting towards is in that more accepting, open space.
 There's still a lot of groundwork to be doing, just like in real life and things like LGBTQ representation.
 But I think we're going in the right direction."

 Personal life

 McLoughlin dated Danish social media influencer Signe "Wiishu" Hansen between 2015 and 2018.
-He is currently in a relationship with Dutch YouTuber Evelien "Gab" Smolders.
-McLoughlin has played the drums since he was young, and was previously in a melodic death metal-influenced metalcore band called Raised to the Ground.
+He has been in a relationship with Dutch YouTuber Evelien "Gab" Smolders since 2019.
+McLoughlin has played the drums since he was young and became a fan of heavy metal music after being introduced to it by his older brother.
+He was formerly in a melodic death metal-influenced metalcore band called Raised to the Ground.
+He has autism and attention deficit hyperactivity disorder (ADHD).